 However, there are some disadvantages to using a website builder for your website platform.
 The templates leave little room for functionality or customization.
 Basically, it is an out of the box website that you will have to accept and use should you go this route.

 If you want something more from your website development platform, there are other options.
 Today, websites are usually built with Content Management Systems (CMS).
+This will continue in 2020 and beyond.

 What Is A CMS And How Much Does It Cost?